alexbotkova/exchange_rates/README.md

 http://localhost:8080/?useDb=true — to fetch from the local database

-http://localhost:8080/?useDb=false — to fetch from the Erste API and save to the DB
+http://localhost:8080/?useDb=false — to fetch from the current list of exchange rate tickets system in Česká spořitelna and save them to the DB